Difference Between Buying vs Leasing

 A lease is further classified into two types namely:

-Operating Lease: Under Operating lease the owner of the asset (lessor) basically allows the user (lessee) to use the asset as part of a rental arrangement.
+Operating Lease: Under an Operating lease the owner of the asset (lessor) basically allows the user (lessee) to use the asset as part of a rental arrangement.
 All the risk associated with owning the asset is retained by the lessor.
 No asset or liability is reported by the lessee and the periodic lease payments are recognized as the rental expense in the income statement of the lessee.
 Usually, an operating lease will be for a period that is substantially shorter than the useful life of the asset.

-Finance Lease: Under a Finance lease, the lessee takes most of the risk associated with owning the asset.
-A finance lease is a purchase of an asset which is financed by raising debt.
+Finance Lease: Under a Finance Lease, the lessee takes most of the risk associated with owning the asset.
+A finance lease is a purchase of an asset that is financed by raising debt.
 In other words, the lessee is buying the asset outright but financing the purchase by paying rent rather than paying a lump sum upfront.
 Usually, a finance lease will be for a period similar to the likely life of the asset.
-A finance lease is known as Capital lease in the United States.
+A finance lease is known as a Capital lease in the United States.

 Below is the top 7 Difference between Buying vs Leasing

 Key Difference between Buying vs Leasing

 Both Buying vs Leasing are popular choices in the market; let us discuss some of the major differences:

 - Buying results in a change of ownership while in case of leasing ownership remain same, however, at the end of the lease (particularly in case of finance lease) lessee can get ownership transferred from lessor on payment of a nominal amount.